Medically reviewed by Drugs.com. Last updated on Oct 1, 2022.

 Suspension containing 10 mg/mL brinzolamide and 2 mg/mL brimonidine tartrate.

-Neonates and Infants (under the age of 2 years)
+Neonates and Infants (Under the Age of Two Years)

 Sulfonamide Hypersensitivity Reactions